goderich/dissertation/dissertation.md

 Proto-Atayal \*b is reflected as /b/ in word-initial and word-medial positions in all dialects, as seen in @tbl:proto-atayal-b.
 Note that the phoneme /b/ may phonetically be a bilabial plosive [b], a bilabial fricative [β], or a labiodental fricative [v].
 These different phonetic realizations are treated as identical on the phonemic level.

 Word-final \*b is only preserved as /b/ in Matu'uwal.
-In all other dialects it is devoiced, and in Plngawan and C'uli' its place of articulation becomes velar instead of labial in addition to devoicing.
+In all other dialects it is devoiced, and in Plngawan and Klesan its place of articulation becomes velar instead of labial in addition to devoicing.

 : Correspondences of Proto-Atayal \*b {#tbl:proto-atayal-b}